Search Engine Optimisation (SEO)

-Basically it means encoding your website for Search Engines (mainly Google) with search phrases which people actually type in when they search for products or services like yours.
+Search Engine Optimisation, or SEO, basically means encoding your website for Search Engines (such as Google) with search phrases which people actually type in when they search for products or services like yours.
 Google matches searches with these ‘search phrases’ and Bingo! – they find you.
 This is how we all use the web these days for researching products & services and getting the best prices.
 Location is no longer a deal-breaker for buyers.

-What is Organic SEO? – simply put, you don’t have to pay Google to get listed highly.
+What is Organic SEO? – simply put, organic seo means you don’t have to pay Google to get listed highly.
 All parts of the website are optimised for Google searches.
-See graphic at foot of page.
+Only some 20% of people click on adverts anyway.
 I offer very effective “organic SEO” for SMEs.

 It works for start-ups or established businesses which don’t yet show on Google.
-It is by far the most cost-effective way to boost your company’s search results compared to print media or Facebook posts.
+It is by far the most cost-effective way to boost your company’s search results compared to print media or social media posts.

 FEATURES of my SEO service:

-- Straightforward navigation and images which are marked up with ‘Alt Tags’ also help this process.
+Straightforward navigation and images which are marked up with ‘Alt Tags’ also help the SEO process.
 Google cannot ‘read’ images but it can read Alt Tags.

-- Importantly, I supply my clients with ‘backlinks’ to their site from mine – rapidly boosting Google Page Ranking and keeping websites high up on Googles result pages.
+- Importantly, I supply my clients with keyworded ‘backlinks’ from my website to theirs, rapidly boosting Google Page Ranking and keeping websites high up on Googles result pages.

-- I also read over any text on your website with a view to making it more results-friendly on Google, whilst staying readable for human visitors.
+- I also read over (or re-write) any text on your website with a view to making it more results-friendly on Google, whilst staying readable for human visitors.
 See my copywriting service here.

 Real-world SEO for small businesses.